lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 This relatively slow movement means that TNOs that fall within an LSST Deep Drilling Field (DDF) can stay within that field, and LSST can accumulate thousands of observations of them.
 This tutorial explores the position on the sky of one such TNO (Step 3) and plots time-domain quantities such as magnitude and phase angle (Step 4).
-Finally, it provides a visualization of its trajectory projected into 2D (see Step 4).
+Finally, it provides a visualization of its trajectory projected into 2D (see Step 5).

 More information about the LSST DDFs can be found on the `LSST DDF webpage <https://www.lsst.org/scientists/survey-design/ddf>`_ and in Section 2.6 of the Survey Cadence Optimization Committee's Phase 2 Recommendations report (`PSTN-055 <https://pstn-055.lsst.io/>`_).
-Note that DP0.2 did not include DDF observations, so the ability to explore science with a DDF-like cadence this is unique to the DP0.3 simulation.
+Note that DP0.2 did not include DDF observations, so the ability to explore science with a DDF-like cadence is unique to the DP0.3 simulation.

 This tutorial assumes the successful completion of the beginner-level DP0.3 Portal tutorials, and uses the Astronomy Data Query Language (ADQL), which is similar to SQL (Structured Query Language).